adlnlp/FinLLMs/README.md

 	<img src="./img/1_timeline.png" alt="FinLLMs" style="max-width: 100%;">
 </p>

 A curated list of resources of LLMs in Finance (FinLLMs) including their history, techniques, evaluation, and opportunities and challenges.
 It's based on our survey paper: [A Survey of Large Language Models in Finance (FinLLMs)](https://arxiv.org/).
 This survey will be actively updated including further evaluation of advanced Financial NLP tasks, a collection of financial datasets, and sharing FinLLM use-cases.
-Please stay tuned!
+Please stay tuned!🔥

 ## Table of Contents
 - [Evolution](#evolution) : from General LMs to Financial LMs
     - General-domain LMs
     - Financial-domain LMs
 - [Techniques](#techniques) : from FinPLMs to FinLLMs
-  - [FinPLMs]
     - Continual Pre-training : **FinBert-19**
     - Domain-Specific Pre-training from Scratch : **FinBERT-20**
     - Mixed-Domain Pre-training : **FinBERT-21, FLANG**
-  - [FinLLMs]
     - Mixed-Domain LLM with Prompt Engineering : **BloombergGPT**
     - Instruction Fine-tuned LLM with Prompt Engineering : **FinMA, InvestLM, FinGPT**
 - [Benchmark Tasks and datasets](#benchmark-tasks-and-datasets)
     - Sentiment Analysis
     - Text Classification